Ice Hockey in Harlem: Hockey programs

 On-Ice Programming takes place three nights per week and Saturdays at Lasker Rink in Northern Central Park.
 Students normally spend a minimum of one and a half hours on ice each week.
 The hockey program is broken out into an introductory hockey program for beginners and advanced sessions by age groups as approved by USA Hockey.

-The Learn to Skate/Learn to Play program is for children between the ages of 4-12 who are just getting started.
+The Learn to Skate/Learn to Play program is for children between the ages of 4 and 12 who are just getting started.
 They are provided with hockey equipment and ice skates and begin the process of getting comfortable on the ice and learning the rules of the game.
 This is where they begin to build confidence and an appreciation for the game and their coaches.

 Age specific on ice activities are for students from 4–18 years old include skills development sessions and game setting scrimmages.
 Eventually students take part in intramural scrimmages to begin gaining in-game experience and then home and travel exhibition games against teams from the local New York City and Westchester community, New Jersey and Connecticut.

 Educational programs

-These programs focus on academic achievement and character development for students between the age of 9-13.
-Through educational programming, participants are given the opportunity to develop their academic skills, and by doing so, demonstrate Ice Hockey in Harlem’s motto: “Education is our Goal.”
+These programs focus on academic achievement and character development for students between the ages of 9 and 13.
+Through educational programming, participants are given the opportunity to develop their academic skills, and by doing so, demonstrate Ice Hockey in Harlem's motto: “Education is our Goal.”
 Students are required to attend weekly classroom sessions as a condition for participation in the hockey program.

 The IHIH after school curriculum teaches geography, history, and social studies, and skills in math, reading, and writing, using hockey as the central reference for study.
 This includes hockey literature, cities, statistics, players, rules of play, etc. IHIH has made literacy a focus of its educational programming.

-Four years ago, 'Book Club' was created for participants ages 9-16 to enhance their reading skills and promote a love of reading.
+Four years ago, 'Book Club' was created for participants ages 9–16 to enhance their reading skills and promote a love of reading.
 This year, students read “The Game of their Lives” by Peter Gwozski about the 1980-81 Edmonton Oilers.

 Benefit On The Green

 For over 20 years, Ice Hockey in Harlem has hosted their annual Benefit on the Green Golf Tournament.
 This annual BOTG golf, and now, tennis outing brings together past and present NHL stars along with top corporate and private sponsors for a day that includes 18 rounds of golf, a tennis tournament, a cocktail reception, awards dinner, and live sports auction.
-Over the years, they’ve had such NHL players as Mark Messier, Mike Richter, Brad Richards, Brian Leetch, Willie O’Ree, Rod Gilbert, Martin St. Louis, Stephane Matteau, Jeff Beukeboom, and Manny Malhotra, among others.
+Over the years, they have had such NHL players as Mark Messier, Mike Richter, Brad Richards, Brian Leetch, Willie O’Ree, Rod Gilbert, Martin St. Louis, Stephane Matteau, Jeff Beukeboom, and Manny Malhotra, among others.
 Through the BOTG, Ice Hockey in Harlem has raised much needed funding for programs to help ensure every student has a meaningful experience on and off the ice.
-Celebrating its 25th Anniversary, Ice Hockey in Harlem will be hosting this year’s BOTG at the Quaker Ridge Golf Club in Scarsdale, NY.
+Celebrating its 25th anniversary, Ice Hockey in Harlem will be hosting this year's BOTG at the Quaker Ridge Golf Club in Scarsdale, NY.